projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 * The cpu_affinity could be configured by one of these approaches:

   - Without ``cpu_affinity`` option in acrn-dm.
-This launches the user VM on all the pCPUs that are included in the statically configured cpu_affinity_bitmap.
+This launches the user VM on all the pCPUs that are included in the statically configured cpu_affinity.

   - With ``cpu_affinity`` option in acrn-dm.
-This launches the user VM on a subset of the configured cpu_affinity_bitmap pCPUs.
+This launches the user VM on a subset of the configured cpu_affinity pCPUs.

   For example, assign physical CPUs 0 and 1 to this VM::